Any form of sexual misconduct, assault or harassment is never okay.

 · Equality, Diversity and Inclusion- Our Equality & Diversity Lead provides advice, support and guidance on equality, diversity and inclusion related issues to students and staff.
 Contact Caroline at report&support@glasgowclyde.ac.uk

-· Student Advice - This College service offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
+· Student Information & Welfare - This College service offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
 If you're not sure where to go, this is a good place to start.

-The Student Advice centres on each campus are Police Scotland Third party hate crime reporting centres Hate crime - Police Scotland
+The Student Info & Welfare Centres on each campus are Police Scotland Third party hate crime reporting centres Hate crime - Police Scotland

 · Student Advisors can talk through the College's procedures, how to make a complaint and what support is available, in confidence.